Mariners blow early 7-0 lead, lose to Astros 11-9 in 13 innings

 “It was another wild game here,” manager Scott Servais said.

 The comeback from a seven-run deficit was the Astros’ largest of the season.
-And the largest comeback in team history since July 18, 1994, when the came back from an 11-0 deficit.
+And the largest comeback in team history since July 18, 1994, when they came back from an 11-0 deficit.
 Houston is 24-4 in its past 28 home games.

 It was the Astros’ eighth straight win over the Mariners this season.
 Seattle has won one just one game in 14 meetings this season.